St. Joseph's/Candler adds da Vinci Xi Surgical System to its arsenal of robotic technology

 St. Joseph’s/Candler – already the region’s leader in robotic technology – has added the latest da Vinci robot to our arsenal of advanced minimally-invasive machines.

-The da Vinci Xi Surgical System is the fourth generation in da Vinci technology and will join three da Vinci Si Surgical Systems already in place.
+The da Vinci Xi Surgical System is the fourth generation in da Vinci technology.
+St. Joseph's/Candler currently has three Xi systems along with the da Vinci X robot and the da Vinci Si Surgical System.

 As with all da Vinci Surgical Systems, the Xi’s immersive 3D-HD vision system provides surgeons a highly magnified view, virtually extending their eyes and hands into the patient.